NyanPham/xchg-rax-rax/README.md

 - Loop 1: find the meeting point of Tortoise and Hare in the cycle.
 - Loop 2: find the start of the cycle, which is the duplicate value.

-TODO: Learn more about the algorithm.
+TODO: Learn more about Floyd's Tortoise and Hare algorithm.

 References:
 [Wiki: Floyd's Tortoise and Hare](https://en.wikipedia.org/wiki/Cycle_detection#Floyd's_tortoise_and_hare)